How to Survive If the Power Grid Goes Down: Power Grid Failure Preparedness Guide

 Light

-While not quite as pressing to your survival as food and water, not having light can be a nuisance at best.
-At worst, it actually can cause injury or even death if you’re walking around without the ability to see.
-In a survival situation, something as seemingly mundane as a broken toe can mean all the difference between life and death.
+While light may not be quite as necessary for survival as food or water, not having it can be a nuisance at best.
+At worst, the dark can cause injury or even death.
+During a survival situation, an injury as minor as a broken toe can spell all but certain death.
 So, some sort of source of light is a must.

 Communication